RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 In Rust there exist a number of popular parser combinator libraries, I went with `combine` but any other would work just as well.
-Choose whichever appeals the most to you.
+Choose whichever appeals the most to you (including any parser generator tool).
 The implementation of our regex parser will differ significantly depending on the approach you choose and as such I think it is better to omit this part from the tutorial.
 You may look at the parser code in the example implementation to get an idea on how this could be done.
+In general though the Grammar and the datastructure are the important components, the parser code follows directly from these.

 ## Matching the RegExpr to Encrypted Content